 Creating your Dropbox Database

-Open your Terminal application that's located in your "Applications/Utilities" folder.
-Make sure you're MAMP server is off, then we'll be running a few commands to achieve the following tasks for the files you'll be using on your local server.
+Open the Terminal application that's located in your "Applications/Utilities" folder.
+Make sure you're MAMP server is off, then we'll be running a few commands to achieve the following tasks for files you'll be using on your local server.